Scalable Mechanistic Neural Networks for Differential Equations and Machine Learning: Experiments

 \subsection{Standalone Validation}

-\looseness=-1 To assess the correctness of our solver in solving linear ordinary differential equations (ODEs), we conducted a standalone validation.
+\looseness=-1 To assess the correctness of our solver in solving linear ordinary differential equations (ODEs), we conduct a standalone validation.
 Our solver is designed to solve linear ODEs directly (Section~\ref{sec:method:linear_system}) without incorporating additional neural network layers or trainable parameters.

-\looseness=-1 \textbf{Experiment Settings.} We selected five linear ODE problems from ODEBench~\citep{DBLP:conf/iclr/dAscoliBSMK24}—RC Circuit, Population Growth, Language Death Model, Harmonic Oscillator, and Harmonic Oscillator with Damping—that are commonly used in various scientific fields such as physics and biology, along with an additional third-order ODE.
-Mathematical details about these ODEs are provided in the Appendix~\ref{appendix:standalone}.
-For each problem, we discretized the time axis into 1,000 steps with a uniform step size of 0.01 and applied our S-MNN solver.
+\looseness=-1 \textbf{Experiment Settings.} We select five linear ODE problems from ODEBench~\citep{DBLP:conf/iclr/dAscoliBSMK24}—RC Circuit, Population Growth, Language Death Model, Harmonic Oscillator, and Harmonic Oscillator with Damping—that are commonly used in various scientific fields such as physics and biology, along with an additional third-order ODE.
+Mathematical details about these ODEs are provided in Appendix~\ref{appendix:standalone}.
+For each problem, we discretize the time axis into 1,000 steps with a uniform step size of 0.01 and apply our S-MNN solver.

-\looseness=-1 \textbf{Results and Discussion.} We compared the numerical solutions obtained by our solver against the corresponding closed-form solutions.
+\looseness=-1 \textbf{Results and Discussion.} We compare the numerical solutions obtained by our solver against the corresponding closed-form solutions.
 Figure~\ref{fig:odebench_trajectories} presents the results, where we plot the solutions $y(t)$ along with their first and second derivatives $y'(t)$ and $y''(t)$.
-The numerical results from our solver closely match the analytical solutions, exhibiting negligible differences (mean squared error $<10^{-6}$ in all cases, $<10^{-8}$ in most cases).
+The numerical results from our solver closely match the analytical solutions, exhibiting negligible differences.
 These results confirm that our solver is capable of correctly solving linear ODEs.
+In Appendix~\ref{appendix:standalone}, Table~\ref{tab:odebench_performance}, we provide the exact errors for each benchmark, and the comparisons to the classic solvers RK45~\citep{DORMAND198019, Shampine1986SomePR} and LSODA~\citep{hindmarsh83:SC-55, doi:10.1137/0904010}.